petbox-dev/dca/README.rst

 Additionally, we also define an interface to attach a GOR/CGR yield function to any primary phase model.
 We can then obtain the outputs for the secondary phase as easily as the primary phase.

 Analytic functions are implemented wherever possible.
-When not possible, numerical evaluations are performed using ``scipy.integrate.quadrature``.
+When not possible, numerical evaluations are performed using ``scipy.integrate.fixed_quad``.
 Given that most of the functions of interest that must be numerically evaluated are monotonic, this generally works well.

 +------------------------+---------------------------------------------------------------------------------------------------------------------------------+
 | Primary Phase          | `Transient Hyperbolic <https://petbox-dca.readthedocs.io/en/latest/api.html#petbox.dca.THM>`_,                                  |